meysamraz/cryptocurrency_website_into_realtime_api/README.md

 `scrapyrt`

-Than you can see raw result by opening :
+Then you can see raw result by opening :

 http://localhost:9080/crawl.json?start_requests=true&spider_name=cryptocurrecnydata